chuckhendo/spock/README.md

 To Ensure Run Grunt with `grunt` is okay.

-Last, Open Spock and drag project folder to Spock to add it. run the task from Spock Task area.
+Last, Open Spock and drag project folder to Spock to add it.
+Run the task from Spock Task area.

 **Mac OS X**